-Once registered, you may log into the IVR System using your 10-digit ID and 4-digit PIN.
+Once registered, you may log sign in to the IVR System using your 10-digit ID and 4-digit PIN.
 The 10-digit ID is the office phone number provided during registration.
 The 4-digit PIN is the number designated by your office during registration.